-1. INTRODUCTORY ITEMS
+1. Introduction

-The workshop was organized by the Franciscana Consortium (www.pontoporia.org) and Projeto Toninhas, Univille, and held in the Hotel Villa Real, in São Francisco do Sul, Santa Catarina, Brazil, from 6 to 8 October 2015.
+The VIII Workshop for the Research and Conservation of the Franciscana (Pontoporia blainvillei) was organized by the Franciscana Consortium (www.pontoporia.org) and Projeto Toninhas, Univille, in São Francisco do Sul, Santa Catarina, Brazil, from 6 to 8 October 2015.
+The report of the Workshop (SC/66b/SM/05) was submitted and endorsed by the 66b IWC Scientific Committee and used in the development of this proposal.